 A pipe must meet several requirements in order to satisfy you.
-They can be roughly divided into the following categories; Aesthetic, Mechanical, and Financial.
-Let's examine each of them, in order of importance, hopefully building up a solid foundation of knowledge with which to buy your first pipe with confidence that you have selected a well-made pipe that appeals to you and that you can afford, that will provide you with years of smoking enjoyment.
+They can be roughly divided into the following categories: Aesthetic, Mechanical, and Financial.
+Let's examine each of them, in order of importance.
+Let's examine each of them, in order of importance.
+If you keep these three factors in mind, you'll walk away with the knowledge and confidence to select a well-made pipe that appeals to you, that you can afford, and that will provide you with years of smoking enjoyment.

 Besides these things to look out for, you should be on the lookout for the following characteristics of a well-made pipe:

 Buy the absolute best you can afford.
 This is the basic financial rule of pipe purchasing, and of almost any other purchase.
 Pipes are available in a vast range of prices, from under $20.00 to well into the $1,000's, with plenty of well-made pipes in each price category.
 You should strive to get the greatest value for your money.
 The reason this is the final consideration is that pipes are not cheap or expensive; they are either good smokers, or bad smokers, and without careful consideration of the aesthetics and mechanics, a cheap pipe and an expensive pipe are equally likely to be a good smoker or a bad one.

 Having read and applied the principles above, you should have a good foundation of knowledge to apply to your pipe purchasing, and you should have figured out why it takes so long to pick out a pipe!